 It wasn’t until decades later when I was studying art history in the docent program of the Los Angeles County Museum of Art that I realized just how egregious the situation was for female artists.
 As an example, when I looked at some of my own art history books I saw glaring examples of female exclusion.
-In Writers on Artists, 2001, 39 artists were interviewed; only two were female – less than 1%.
-In Monet and Modernism: Modern Art 1900 – 1945, 2002, 30 modern and contemporary artists were discussed; only one was female – less than 1%.
-Modern Art 1900-1945: The Age of Avant-Gardes, 2005 featured 194 artists; only 12 were female at 6%.
+In Writers on Artists, 2001, 39 artists were interviewed; only two were female at 5%.
+In Monet and Modernism: Modern Art 1900 – 1945, 2002, 30 modern and contemporary artists were discussed; only one was female at 3%.
+Modern Art 1900-1945: The Age of Avant-Gardes, 2005, featured 194 artists; only 12 were female at 6%.

-From 2007 to 2014 females were represented in solo shows at the Whitney Museum at 29% and at the Guggenheim in New York at 14%.
-In 2015, the percentage of works by female artists at France’s Centre Pompidou was 16% and at MoMA New York 7%.
+From 2007 to 2014, females were represented in solo shows at the Whitney Museum of American Art at 29% and at the Guggenheim in New York at 14%.
+In 2015, the percentage of works by female artists at France’s Centre Pompidou was 16% and at New York’s Museum of Modern Art 7%.
 For the prestigious Turner Prize there were 33 winners from 1984 – 2017.
 Seven were female at 21%, but it wasn’t until 1993 that the first female artist, Rachel Whiteread, won.

 Since 2013, Los Angeles artist Micol Hebron has been examining female representation in contemporary commercial art galleries throughout the world.
 Her “Gallery Tally,” incorporating nearly 5,300 artists at more than 500 galleries in 33 cities, shows that the average ratio for female artists is 31%.
 Spruth Magers, according to her, has a 28% roster of female artists.
 In other tallies Hauser Wirth & Schimmel’s Gallery has a 32% roster of female artists closer to 50% parity than Pace (14% female artists), Gagosian (15% female artists), or David Zwirner (28% female artists).
 Hebron also analyzed top auction sales at Sotheby’s, Christie’s, and Bonhams & Butterfields from 2012-2014.
 Work by female artists, both living and deceased, drew 11 to 14 cents on the dollar compared with their male counterparts!

-“The Women’s Studio” hopes to redress discrimination by writing about and showing art works by female artists.
+“The Women’s Studio” hopes to redress discrimination by writing about and showing art works by modern and contemporary female artists.
 April 30th marks the start of this endeavor with the first 200 female artists.
-“The Woman’s Studio” will continue to add artists regularly in an effort to introduce and promote the work of modern and contemporary female artists.
+“The Woman’s Studio” will continue to add artists and to regularly update artists already listed in an effort to introduce and promote the work of female artists.